 - Best 10′ x 10′ Booth: Flight 001

 - Best Show Service: It’s Easy Passport Visa Services

-Brianne Miers wrote a great post on Six Travel Trends to Watch in 2016, that recaps the session that longtime travel guidebook publisher Arthur Frommer presented.
-The 2017 NY Times Travel Show will be held at the Jacob K. Javits Center January 27th-29th, 2017 and hopefully our schedules will allow us to return for a third consecutive year.
-This is an event that anyone with a vested interest in travel can highly benefit from and it’s worth the price of admission for the public just for the expert sessions, let alone over 500 trade show booths with exhibitors from all over the world.
+The NY Times Travel Show was an event that anyone with a vested interest in travel could benefit from.
+It’s worth the price of admission for the public just for the expert sessions.
+There’s also over 500 trade show booths, featuring exhibitors from all over the world.